Universal TV: Re-branded in selected countries

 In South Africa, Hallmark Channel was re-branded under that name on 24 March 2010 for DStv subscribers.
 In Japan, Sci Fi Channel re-branded to that name on 1 April 2010.
 In Australia, Hallmark Channel re-branded to that name on 1 July 2010.
-In Hungary (as Universal Csatorna), Czech Republic, Slovakia and ex Yugoslav countries Serbia, Croatia and Bosnia and Herzegovina, Hallmark Channel was re-branded to that name on 3 September 2010.
+In Hungary, Czech Republic, Slovakia and ex Yugoslav countries Serbia, Croatia and Bosnia and Herzegovina, Hallmark Channel was re-branded to that name on 3 September 2010.
 And in the Philippines, this channel was launched on 26 July 2010 and replaced the Sci Fi Channel which was rebranded as Universal Channel.

 On 18 October 2010, the Hallmark Channel in the UK and Ireland was rebranded, adopting the Universal Channel name.
 The UK version closed on 27 January 2020.
 On 3 May 2018, starting with the UK, they have begun the global rebrand of the channel as 'Universal TV'.
 In August 2018, the Brazilian signal of Universal Channel was rebranded to Universal TV, with the Latin American variant following suit in October.

-Universal TV’s Launch in New Zealand
+Launch in New Zealand

-In 2021, SkyTV New Zealand and NBCUniversal had signed a multi-year deal allowing Sky to broadcast their new movies, programmes and content while also taking into affect their current catalogue.
+In 2021, SkyTV New Zealand and NBCUniversal had signed a multi-year deal allowing Sky to broadcast their new movies, programmes and content while also taking into effect their current catalogue.
 Therefore, releasing Universal TV to New Zealand audiences as a part of Sky New Zealand’s Starter pack.

-Universal Channel and E!’s Closure in Russia
+Closure in Russia

-On April 30, 2015, Universal Channel was closed during technical problems, along with E!.
+On April 30, 2015, Universal Channel was closed due to financial problems in the Russian market, along with E!.